-Actions to encourage public housing residents to become more involved in management and participate in homeownership
+Actions to encourage public housing residents to become more involved in management and participate in homeownership provided or other assistance

 The Family Self-Sufficiency Program promotes employment and increased savings for families served through the Section 8 subsidized housing program.
 It also helps them to become economically independent, get jobs, further their education and eventually purchase a home.